How to Wipe Your Data Before You Sell, Donate, or Recycle Unwanted Computers and Smartphones

 Doing a total reset on a PC still may not remove all your info and files; afterward, it’s a good idea to run a utility program, such as Disk Wipe or DBAN.
 Both of these free apps will destroy whatever data is left on the drive.

-“These utility programs are designed to nuke, or overwrite, all the leftover data so that it’s indecipherable and really can’t be put back together to steal your identity,” Siciliano explained.
+“These utility programs are designed to overwrite all the leftover data so that it’s indecipherable and really can’t be put back together to steal your identity,” Siciliano explained.

-For smartphones and most tablets, follow these steps to delete your files and reset them:
+Follow these steps to delete your files and reset the device:

 Contributing editor Herb Weisbaum (“The ConsumerMan”) is an Emmy award-winning broadcaster and one of America's top consumer experts.
-He is also the consumer reporter for KOMO radio in Seattle.
+He has been protecting consumers for more than 40 years, having covered the consumer beat for CBS News, The Today Show, and NBCNews.com.
 You can also find him on Facebook, Twitter, and at ConsumerMan.com.